critterandguitari/ETC_Manual/manual.md

 way that art gets made.

-Wirelessly Programming with the USB Wi-Fi Interface
+Wirelessly Programming with the USB WiFi Interface

 In chapter three, we looked at the format of the USB drive as well as how to add new modes and work with files and folders by connecting the